OffchainLabs/arbitrum-docs/arbitrum-docs/bold/concepts/bold-technical-deep-dive.md

 ### Bonding in challenges

 To create a challenge, there must be a fork in the Arbitrum assertion chain smart contract.
-A validator that wishes to initiate a challenge must then post an “edge” claiming a history of block hashes from the parent assertion to the claimed assertion they believe is correct.
+A validator that wishes to initiate a challenge must then post an “edge” claiming a history of block hashes from the previous assertion to the claimed assertion they believe is correct.
 To do so, they need to put up some value called a "challenge bond".
 Note that to open a new assertion-level challenge, the challenge bond is equal to the assertion bond for <a data-quicklook-from="arbitrum-one">Arbitrum One</a>.

 <a data-quicklook-from="challenge">Challenge</a> bonds are named as such because they are bonds required
 for opening challenges.
 The mechanism of how challenge bond economics are decided is contained in the